lpolerecky/point/README.md

 analyses, this functionality allows for the interrogation of the analytical consistency.
-Access to raw ion count data is, furthermore, useful as it allows detection of anomalous values associated with e.g. machine instability or heterogeneity of the analysed sample.
+Access to raw ion count data is, furthermore, useful as it allows detection of anomalous values associated with e.g. machine instability or heterogeneity of the analysed substrate.
 Upon detection, anomalous values can be omitted or further analysed to delineate the source of variation.

 The point package is still under development but the master branch is